CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

    ![](./media/reliability-01.png)

-  > **Note:** Make sure that the VM is in running state before replicating.
+  > **Note:** Make sure that the VM is in running state before starting the replication.
 If not, please start the VM.

 4. Review the details and click on **Start replication**.